 Workforce

-Direct care professionals, who provide hands-on care to millions of Americans each day, are the key to ensuring that our nation can deliver quality long-term services and supports (LTSS) to a growing older population.
-Yet, this vital workforce is in crisis due to high turnover, poor working conditions, inadequate training, and low pay.
+Each day, the aging services workforce, including direct care professionals, provides high-quality care to millions of older Americans.
+Yet, despite their importance to our field, this vital workforce is experiencing a crisis that will not abate until we implement evidence-based strategies to boost recruitment, reduce high turnover, improve working conditions, enhance training, and increase wages.
 For over a decade, the LeadingAge LTSS Center @UMass Boston has disseminated information about workforce-related challenges and collaborated with employers and policymakers to identify, demonstrate, and assess promising workforce development and improvement practices.

 Featured Research